-Step Action 1 Does the customer get their primary nourishment through tube feeding?If YES, STOP.
-Give the customer a score of 4.If NO, continue to step 2.
+Step Action 1 Does the customer get their primary nourishment through tube feeding? • If YES, STOP.
+Give the customer a score of 4. • If NO, continue to step 2.
 2 Is the customer fed by another person most of the time?
 OR Is the customer unable to drink a beverage on their own most of the time, with or without assistive devices? • If YES to either question, STOP.
 Give the customer a score of 3. • If No, continue to step 3.

-3 Does the customer need hands-on assistance to initiate or complete the task most of the time?
+Ţ 3 Does the customer need hands-on assistance to initiate or complete the task most of the time?
 For example, placing the utensils in hand or hand over hand scooping.
 If YES, STOP.
 Give the customer a score of 2.
 If NO, continue to step 4.
 4 Is the customer able to complete the task with verbal prompts, cue by touch, or materials setup most of the time?
-Some examples are using a plate guard, a built-up spoon, or cutting food. • If YES, STOP.
-Give the customer a score of 1. • If NO, continue to step 5.
-5 Is the customer able to complete the task independently, with or without assistive utensils, most of the time?
+Some examples are using a plate guard, a built-up spoon, or cutting food.
 If YES, STOP.
-Give the customer a score of 0.
-If NO, the customer meets some scoring criteria above.
-Go back to step 1.
+Give the customer a score of 1.
+In TEO, OTOT.
+Give the customer a score of T. If NO, continue to step 5.
+5 Is the customer able to complete the task independently, with or without assistive utensils, most of the time? · · · · · · · · · · · · · · · · · · · most of the time?